nicusX/etcd-terraform-ansible-aws-sample/README.md

 This sample project has simplifications, compared to a real-world infrastructure.

-- Single key-pair for accessing both Bastion and internal nodes
+- Same key-pair used for Bastion and internal nodes
 - Simplified Ansible lifecycle: playbooks support changes in a simplistic way, including possibly unnecessary restarts.
 - *etcd* exposed as HTTP (not HTTPS)

-## Known issues

-### Ansible timeouts if a new Instance takes long to initialise

-If the Bastion become available but an internal instance takes much longer, the playbook may fail. `local_action: wait_for` doesn't work it the host is an internal IP.

-### Replacing an *etcd* node
+## Replacing an *etcd* node

 If an *etcd* node get destroyed and reprovision it with Ansible playbook, not data is lost, but the new node will not be able to join the cluster.
 It would require to [reconfigure the cluster](https://coreos.com/etcd/docs/latest/runtime-reconf-design.html), removing the dead node and adding the new one, using the runtime reconfiguration API.